lit/lit/README.md

 ### No VDOM overhead

 `lit-html` only re-renders the dynamic parts of a template, so it doesn't produce a VDOM tree of the entire template contents, it just produces new values for each expression.
+By completely skipping static template parts, it saves work.

 ### Scoped

 JSX requires that the compiler be configured with the function to compile tags to.
 You can't mix two different JSX configurations in the same file.

-The `html` template tag is just a variable, probably set to a imported function.
+The `html` template tag is just a variable, probably an imported function.
 You can have any number of similar functions in the same JS scope, or set `html` to different implementations.

-### Template are values
+### Templates are values

-JSX translates to function calls, can can't be manipulated on a per-template basis at runtime. `lit-html` produces a template object at runtime, which can be further processed by libraries like ShadyCSS.
+JSX translates to function calls, and can't be manipulated on a per-template basis at runtime. `lit-html` produces a template object at runtime, which can be further processed by libraries like ShadyCSS.

 ## Features